yahoo/validatar/README.md

 ### Parameter Substitution

-You may want queries that use a specific date column, or similar changing parameter.
-For this, we have a parameter substation feature.
+You may want queries, asserts or query metadata to use a specific date column, or some other changing parameter.
+For this, we have a parameter substitution feature.

-Simply pass `--parameter KEY=VALUE` in the CLI and the `KEY` will be replaced with `VALUE` in all queries.
+Simply pass `--parameter KEY=VALUE` in the CLI and the `KEY` will be replaced with `VALUE` in all queries, query metadata and test assertions.
 For example, to query June 23rd 2015, you could use `--parameter DATE=2015-06-23`.
 If the query uses `${DATE}` in the query it will be replaced before execution with `2015-06-23`.

 ### Execution Engines